WDI-SEA/notes/05-node-express/express-apis/02organization.md

 ## Controllers

+Controllers are more important the more views you have, so let's create a few more views.

+***1.*** Inside the `views` folder, create a `faves` folder and move your `foods.ejs` and `animals.ejs` files into it.

+***2.*** Inside the `views` folder, create a `hates` folder that also contains a `foods.ejs` file and an `animals.ejs` file, but design these views to display your least favorite foods and animals.

+***3.*** Change the URL patterns in your existing routes and write two more routes so that your routes now reflect the new file structure of your views.

 We have been placing all routes into `index.js` when creating a Node/Express app, but this can get cumbersome when dealing with many routes.
-The solution is to separate routes into separate files and attach the routes to the Express router.
+The solution is to group related routes and separate these groups into separate files.
+These files will go into a `controllers` folder.

+***1.*** Create a `controllers` folder inside the root directory.

 **index.js**